ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 <alert type="info">

-To note that the validation and authorization is done before the `store` method.
-So this method is called only if you have access and the fields validation passes.
+To note that the validation and authorization are done before the `store` method.
+This method is called only if you have access and the fields validation passes.

 </alert>

 ## Update request

-Update request is similar with the [store](#store-request).
+Update request is similar to the [store](#store-request).
 Taking the payload:

 ```json
 {